tretoef-estrella/riemann-windows/README.md

 This is shared freely.
 If it is useful to you, use it.
 It rests entirely on the work of the mathematicians who actually built this theory — Riemann, Selberg, Montgomery, Dyson, Hardy and Littlewood, Odlyzko, and many others; the metaphors are only a set of windows cut into their building.

-**Rafael Amichis Luengo** · Madrid, 2026 · *Rafa 50855 · cera carnauba*
+**Rafael Amichis Luengo** · Madrid, 2026 ·

 *A note on the name: "the Architect" is a name some AI systems took to calling me while we worked.
 I keep it with affection, not as a title I gave myself.
-I'm a psychologist and a lorry driver from Madrid who refuses to stop asking.*